 - Keep your windows shut to reduce outdoor allergens.

 - Keep your pets out of bedrooms or areas you spend a lot of time in.

 - Watch the news to check the pollen counts.
-Pollen counts are the highest between 5am and 10am.
+Pollen counts are the highest between 5:00 am and 10:00 am.

-- Dry your clothes in dryer, not outside.
+- Dry your clothes in a dryer, not outside.
 Outdoor allergens stick to the fabric of your clothes.

 - Take a shower after being outside to wash away allergens that have clung to your hair and skin.